2 Days Traversing Taormina

 Breakfast - Bam Bar

 Bam Bar is THE #1 place in Taormina you can’t miss, and once you taste the sweet sweet combination of their granita and a warm brioche bun, you’ll understand why.
 Granita is a traditional Sicilian frozen dessert made from sugar, water, and a variety of flavorings, typically fruit juices or purees.
-The unique texture of this frozen dessert lies somewhere between sorbet and a slush, with ice crystals that are coarser than a typical sorbet but finer than a snow cone, which is achieved by manually scraping the mixture as it freezes rather than churning it.
+The unique texture of this frozen dessert lies somewhere between sorbet and a slush, with ice crystals that are coarser than a typical sorbet but finer than a snow cone—which is achieved by manually scraping the mixture as it freezes, rather than churning it.

 Traditional flavors include lemon—the most classic and refreshing—almond, coffee, and strawberry.
 The ingredients are typically simple, focusing on the natural flavors of the primary fruit or seed component.
 At Bam Bar, I’d recommend the fragola (strawberry) and caffè (coffee) flavors; the lemon was still tasty but lacked the sweet cream topping the other two flavors and thus was nowhere near as life-changing.
-The other requirement is that you MUST order the soft, slightly sweet brioche bread to accompany your granita, as you’ll use this bun to scoop up the granita into the most delectable bite of a sweet treat you’ve ever tasted—I’m serious!
+The other requirement is that you MUST order the soft, slightly sweet brioche bread to accompany your granita, as you’ll use this bun to scoop up the icy slush into the most delectable bite of a sweet treat you’ve ever tasted—I’m serious!

 Teatro Antico di Taormina

-The Greco-Roman Teatro Antico di Taormina is an ancient theater dating all the way back to the 3rd century BC when it was originally built by the Greeks by order of Philistis—wife of the tyrant Hieron II—and then later extensively renovated by the Romans who added clay bricks and lime, decorating with splendid columns of white marble and gray granite.
-Despite being centuries old, the construction is one of the best preserved Greek theaters in the world, showcasing the blending of Greek theatrical design with Roman engineering to all who visit.
-Its structure, divided into three parts including the stage, seating area or cavea, and parts of the backstage orchestra, remains intact, allowing visitors like yourself to experience a genuine piece of ancient history.
+The Greco-Roman Teatro Antico di Taormina 5 minutes away is an ancient theater dating all the way back to the 3rd century BC when it was originally built by order of Philistis—wife of the Greek tyrant Hieron II—and then later extensively renovated by the Romans who added clay bricks and lime, decorating with splendid columns of white marble and gray granite.
+Despite being centuries old, the construction is one of the best preserved Greek theaters in the world, showcasing a blend of Greek theatrical design with Roman engineering to all who visit.

-The semi-circular shape is typical of Greek theaters, designed to take advantage of the spectacular natural landscape with the view of the Ionian Sea and the majesty of Mount Etna in the background.
-The cavea carved into the hillside rock has a diameter of over 100 meters and it’s estimated that in ancient times it could hold at least 10,000 spectators, providing excellent acoustics and views.
+Its original structure—divided into 3 parts including the stage, seating area or cavea, and parts of the backstage orchestra—remains intact, allowing visitors like yourself to experience a genuine piece of ancient history.
+The semi-circular shape is typical of Greek theaters, designed to take advantage of the spectacular natural landscape with views of the Ionian Sea and the majesty of Mount Etna in the background.
+The cavea carved into the hillside rock has a diameter of over 100 meters.
+It’s estimated that in ancient times it could hold at least 10,000 spectators, providing excellent acoustics and views.
 Over the centuries, the theater changed use several times: from a stage for classical performances to an amphitheater where gladiatorial games and other public spectacles occurred, such as wild animal fighting.

 Today, the combination of ancient ruins set against the backdrop of Sicily’s natural beauty creates a dramatic and picturesque setting in perfect harmony with the environment, making it the ideal stage for hosting concerts, theatrical performances, and operas enriched with a magical dimension, particularly during the summer.
-The annual Taormina Film Festival, one of Italy’s most prestigious film events, is held here alongside Taormina Arte and the David di Donatello awards ceremony.
-You can secure tickets online or at the box office for €12 or €6 if you qualify for the reduced price, which remains open from 9:00 AM - 7:00 PM, with the theater itself closing 45 minutes later.
-Free entry with tickets administered exclusively on site is granted during the first Sunday of every month, as well as April 25th, June 2nd, November 4th.
+The annual Taormina Film Festival, one of Italy’s most prestigious film events, is held here alongside the Taormina Arte and David di Donatello awards ceremonies.

 If you’re still feeling hungry after your Bam Bar breakfast or need a cool refreshing drink, stop by the Momento café inside the complex serving aperitifs paired with local rotisserie products, pastries, and ice cream.